Doicov/Doicov/README.md

 ### Hi there 👋
-I'm a student at the Technical University of Moldova.<br>I'm actively learning Front-end development
+I'm a student at the Technical University of Moldova.<br>I'm actively learning Front-end development.

 ### 🌐 Socials: